-- Only qualified personnel should service the phone or install the phone in a vehicle.
-Faulty installation or service may be dangerous and may invalidate any warranty applicable to the device. - Ensure that any mobile phones or related equipment installed in your vehicle are securely mounted. - Check regularly that all wireless phone equipment in your vehicle is mounted and operating properly. - Do not store or carry flammable liquids, gases or explosive materials in the same compartment as the phone, its parts or accessories. - For vehicles equipped with an air bag, remember that an air bag inflates with great force.
-Do not place objects, including both installed or portable wireless equipment near or in the area over the air bag or in the air bag deployment area.
-If wireless equipment is improperly installed and the air bag inflates, serious injury could result. - Switch your phone off before boarding an aircraft.
-The use of wireless phone in aircraft is illegal and may be dangerous to the aircraft's operation.
+- Only qualified personnel should service the mobile device or install the mobile device in a vehicle.
+Faulty installation or service may be dangerous and may invalidate any warranty applicable to the device. - Ensure that any mobile devices or related equipment installed in your vehicle are securely mounted. - Check regularly that all wireless mobile device equipment in your vehicle is mounted and operating properly. - Do not store or carry flammable liquids, gases, or explosive materials in the same compartment as the mobile device, its parts, or accessories. - For vehicles equipped with an air bag, remember that an air bag inflates with great force.
+Do not place objects, including installed or portable wireless equipment near or in the area over the air bag or in the air bag deployment area.
+If wireless equipment is improperly installed and the air bag inflates, serious injury could result.